List of seaQuest characters: Lieutenant J.J. Fredericks

 Lieutenant J.J.
 Fredericks (Elise Neal) had served with Captain Hudson aboard the hauler he commanded prior to both of them signing aboard seaQuest.
 Hudson considered her his best student and believed that she dedicated her whole life to her duty.
 While training to pilot a Spectre-Demon class subfighter, Fredericks accidentally crashed it, almost drowning in the process.
 She became extremely fearful of ever piloting it again and since the UEO had invested so much in her training, they convinced her to wear a "psyche-implant"; a device that literally "programmed the scare out of her".
 The device also gave the UEO 24 hour access to every feeling that she had, but, she was willing to deal with the inherent humiliation in order to become the best subfighter pilot in the UEO.
-Unfortuntely, Larry Deon and President Alexander Bourne were able to gain access to her psyche-implant and reprogrammed it to coerce her to assassinate UEO Secretary General McGath.
+Unfortunately, Larry Deon and President Alexander Bourne were able to gain access to her psyche-implant and reprogrammed it to coerce her to assassinate UEO Secretary General McGath.
 Thanks to the efforts of Lieutenant Brody and Ensign Wolenczak, Fredericks was able to fight against their programming and McGath's life was saved.
-Unfortunately, During the Seaquest‘s crew’s fight against the Chodai, Fredericks’ life was lost when her subfighter was destroyed.
+Unfortunately, during the Seaquest crew’s fight against the Chaodai, Fredericks’ life was lost when her subfighter was destroyed.